Arthur Haswell Flute Repairs

-Monel was hard and difficult to work, and the tone holes had to be topped with silver capping rings soldered to the saddles for the padding to function.
+Because Monel was hard and difficult to work, the tone holes had to be topped with silver cappings soldered to the saddles for the padding to function.
 These can be prone to damage but all on this flute are excellent.

 The flute plays with a distinctive sound that combines richness and sweetness with power.
 It deserves to be used as a daily player at home and in company.

 This flute was bought new by the present owner’s grandfather, who played professionally in Scotland, and has remained in the family with little further use over the years.
 Condition is excellent, with no wear to the mechanism.
 The padding is probably original and still functions, though a repad at some point would be desirable.

 The flute comes with all its original Carte accessories: cleaning rod; case in excellent condition complete with extremely rare key still attached by silk ribbon; and a top-of-the-range Rudall Carte Morocco leather outer wrapper which is also in remarkably fine condition.